-See the "College of Technology and Applied Sciences Baccalaureate Degrees and Majors" table, page 568.
-For graduate degrees, see the "College of Technology and Applied Sciences Graduate Degrees and Majors" table, page 569.
+See the "College of Technology and Applied Sciences Baccalaureate Degrees and Majors" table, page 246.
+For graduate degrees, see the "College of Technology and Applied Sciences Graduate Degrees and Majors" table, page 247.

 The College of Technology and Applied Sciences offers programs leading to the BS degree and BAS degree.
 The college also offers the Master of Science in Technology (MST) degree and the Master of Computing Studies degree (MCST).
-For more information on courses, faculty, and programs in the MST degree, see the Graduate Catalog.
+For more information, see the Graduate Catalog.